chickenzord/portosync/README.md

 - *"What's the history of my BBCA holdings in KSEI?"*
 - *"Show balances for my personal account only"*
 - *"What stocks do I own and their current values?"*
+- *"What accounts are available?"*
+- *"List all my configured accounts"*

 ## Development